 Eligible graduate students may request individual travel grants to defray the costs associated with presenting their work at academic conferences and workshops.
 GSAS students may request up to $500 and 7 grants will be awarded in each application cycle.
 Conference registration fees, transportation (by the most economical means available) and lodging (excluding meals) may all be reimbursed.
 We will randomly select the grantees from the eligible candidates each spring and fall semester.
 Please check this website for upcoming deadlines.
 The spring travel grants may be used for an event that occurs between January 1 and June 30 and the fall grants may be used for an event that occurs between July 1 and December 31.

 All the recipients are also required to participate in the Columbia Graduate Research Conference to be held at Columbia University.
-The LUMEN GSAC Research Conference 2013 will be held on 29th March in 301 Philosophy Hall.
+Check back here for more details on the 2014 LUMEN Conference.

 Any GSAS student enrolled full-time in a Ph.D. or research Masters degree granting program is eligible to apply for the GSAC travel grant.
 Candidates must be in good standing, must present a paper or poster at the conference, and the conference must be related to the applicant's academic discipline.

 A GSAS student may only receive one travel grant during their tenure at Columbia.
 GSAC board members are not eligible to apply during their appointment.

 Applying for a Travel Grant